frontfact/tproject/doc/progs.md

 @see notice for IDs

 ## Z07
-Increment an item counter in the inventory
+Increment item counter in the inventory

-special case for item 14 (rifle)

 ## Z08
 Display attack, power, or item name